 This is why contemporary businesses see an exact match .com domain as a must-have business asset.

-We calculate the price of each domain with reference to a third-party domain appraisal tool, which analyses historical sales data from millions of domain name sales.
+We calculate the purchase price of the domains with reference to a third-party domain appraisal tool, which analyses historical sales data from millions of domain name sales.
 We aim to offer better value than this market appraisal.

 Once you have transferred-in your new domain name to your domain name registrar, you can:

 Link the domain name to your website (or even temporarily to a holding page while you develop your site)

 Set up email addresses using your domain name, for example hello@Retinor.com, yourname@Retinor.com